 If you want lesser soil turnover on your field, chisels are better than mouldboards.
-They have metals shanks or teeth attached to the frame that break the soil.
+They have metal shanks or teeth attached to the frame that breaks the soil.
 You’ll get these teeth in various sizes, which you need to choose according to the size of the tractor you attach it to and the amount of soil you need to turnover.

 Also known as harrow ploughs, these frames have 3 sets of 14-38 inches deep disks attached to the frame.
 Just like rotary tillers, these are also very efficient for extremely hard and dry soil.
 However, they aren’t self-driven – you need to pull them with a tractor.

 When you need to dig really deep into the soil, enough for improving irrigation and mixing water, air, nutrients and fertilizers, you use subsoilers.
 Also known as the mole plough, they have rake blades or rippers attached to the frame that is very efficient for intense ploughing.

 Seeding in agriculture requires a lot more skills than just placing them in the soil.
 When you’re seeding a single plant in a pot, you can place it by hand.
 However, when you want to achieve the highest yield, you need to place plenty of seeds in the right depth and at the right distance from each other – not an inch more and definitely not an inch less.

 Seeding machines help you place these seeds at equal distances from each other at a much faster speed than manual tools.
 These devices are also attached to your tractor for achieving the efficiency you need.

 The following are 3 common types of seeder machines: